Sternoclavicular Joint Subluxation Overview

 SC Subluxation Treatment

 Dr. Millett will attempt to treat the sternoclavicular joint subluxation by immobilizing the shoulder and prescribing rest, anti-inflammatory medications and ice.
-In some patients, prolotherapy can be used, which helps to stimulate the ligaments to tighten around the joint leading to a decrease in the reoccurrence of subluxations.
 Some patients may be better candidates for arthroscopic SC stabilization surgery where Dr. Millett will use tiny keyhole incisions to enter the clavicle and reinforce loose ligaments and tighten the capsule.

-For additional information on sternoclavicular joint subluxation, or for more resources on SC joint subluxation treatment, please contact the Vail, Aspen and Denver, Colorado orthopedic office of Dr. Peter Millett.
+For additional information on sternoclavicular joint subluxation, or for more resources on SC joint subluxation treatment, please contact the orthopedic office of Dr. Peter Millett.